"I was almost certain the crew felt comfortable with these guys. They looked like hotshots, acted like hotshots because they were hotshots…"

 What We Do

-Correctly trained and clinically supervised Critical Incident Peer Support Groups provide many services, including situational assessment for agency administrators, managers, and others, to help determine the appropriate crisis intervention response.
+Properly trained and clinically supervised Critical Incident Peer Support Groups provide many services that include situational assessment for agency administrators, managers, and others to help determine the appropriate response.
 A methodical evaluation ensures that tactics are applied at the right time, in the right place, and under the right circumstances.
 We provide the leadership to times of uncertainty into ultimate order.
-We offer licensed Mental Health professionals (clinicians) experienced in trauma and meet our screening and experience criteria.
-Read More
+We offer a licensed Mental Health Professional (Clinician) experienced in trauma and meet our screening and experience criteria.

 Training and Certification Standards